SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/linux.md

 The Sumo app for Linux allows you to view information about events, logins, and the security status of your Linux system.
 The app consists of predefined searches and three dashboards that provide visibility into your environment for real-time or historical analysis.

-## Collect Logs for Linux
+## Collecting Logs for Linux

 This procedure describes how to collect logs from Linux into Sumo Logic.

 Sumo apps gather data from the log messages collected from sources by collectors.
 The Sumo app for Linux requires specific Linux log types, which are set up during the collector and source configuration process.
-The sections below list the required logs for:

-* Ubuntu
-* CentOS, Amazon Linux 2, and most Red Hat forks

-#### Required logs for Ubuntu
+### Required Logs for Ubuntu

-The following logs, located in your Linux machine's /var/log folder, are required for using the Sumo app for Linux with Ubuntu:
+The following logs, located in your Linux machine's `/var/log` folder, are required for using the Sumo app for Linux with Ubuntu:
 * auth.log
 * syslog
 * daemon.log